-These versions of Pike, Spock and Number One are the in-canon versions of the characters previously portrayed by Jeffrey Hunter (Pike), Leanord Nimoy (Spock) and Majel Barrett (Number One) in the TOS episodes "The Cage" and "The Menagerie."
+These versions of Pike, Spock, and Number One are the in-canon versions of the characters previously portrayed by Jeffrey Hunter (Pike), Leonard Nimoy (Spock), and Majel Barrett (Number One) in the TOS episodes "The Cage" and "The Menagerie."

 Who are the showrunners of Strange New Worlds?

 Strange New Worlds will be produced by Alex Kurtzman and Akiva Goldsman.
-It appears that Goldsman will be acting as showrunner, and is cited as the co-creator.
 At least one episode, probably the premiere episode, will be written by Jenny Lumet.
 As of 2021, Akiva Goldsman is the co-showrunner of Strange New Worlds along with Henry Alonso Myers.

 "I’ve had great experiences with all three of them.
 Anson and I worked through finding Captain Pike.
 And Ethan and I worked through finding who Spock was.
 And the mantle of Spock, in particular, was so complicated and so emotionally taxing and was such huge shoes to fill, and Ethan felt it.
 Rebecca and I have a long relationship from back on The Librarians, and we have a fabulous working shorthand, so it will be great getting back to the floor with three old friends."

-In addition to directing two Trek films in the '90s (First Contact and Insurrection) Frakes directed episodes of The Next Generation, Deep Space Nine, Voyager, Discovery and Picard.
-He has also directed at least two episodes of the forthcoming Discovery Season 3.
+In addition to directing two Trek films in the '90s (First Contact and Insurrection) Frakes directed episodes of The Next Generation, Deep Space Nine, Voyager, Discovery, and Picard.
+He has also directed at least two episodes of Discovery Season 3.